derekxkwan/dxkSynthDefs/README.md

 NOT MINE (mostly for archival/collection purposes)

-- notMineDrums - so far, only adapted cymbal808_ryan (but reintroduced use of baseFreq)
+- notMineDrums - adapted cymbal808_ryan and varioussmallfires's fm-gong with some code cleaning